A unique set of four lithographs of the island of Elba by Andre Durand 1862

 A set of four original lithographs, depicting Portoferraio, Elba Island, Italy, by André Durand from 1862, framed.

 Author: André Durand del.
 Eug.
-Cyceri lit. published in Paris by Lemercier and included in the famous work “L’Ile d’Elbe album recueilli sous la diréction de M. le Prince Anatole Demidoff, 1862”
+Cyceri lit. published in Paris by Lemercier and included in the renowned work “L’Ile d’Elbe album recueilli sous la diréction de M. le Prince Anatole Demidoff, 1862”

 These works originate from a private palace in Milan, are in good condition, showing signs of wear such as age-related deterioration, including stains, spots, and browning of the old paper.